 He came back with an offer we refused and then he tried to play the numbers game and again, we walked out.

 And today, we went to a third Toyota dealership.
-And we got exactly what we wanted (to be revealed in my next post).
+And we got exactly what we wanted – a different car altogether.

 So, ladies, listen up.
 If you’re looking to buy a car, here’s what you need to know.